justinlxiang/CS4414-RAG-Optimization/README.md

 ```

 **For this assignment**: In Part 1, you'll primarily use single-query search (batch_size=1).
-In Part 3, you can optionally explore batch search for performance optimization!
+In Part 3, you will explore batch search for performance optimization!

 ### What You Need to Build?